nicoolas25/gorsse/README.md

 ## Alternative

-There is many other solutions out there that are aiming the same goal.
+There are many other solutions out there that are aiming the same goal.
 You can try to fix the server with Goliath or you can rely on external components with Faye.